ubc-systopia/ubc-systopia.github.io/README.md

 Run with `bundle exec jekyll serve --config _config.yml` See page at http://localhost:4000
-Changes are updated dynamically as they are edited
+Changes are dynamically reflected as you write files; just reload pages.

 # Deployment

-Committing to the `master` branch and pushing it to GitHub automatically "deploys to production" after a few minutes; I don't think there's a staging environment but it should match the local one since it's just a static site ...
+Committing to the `master` branch and pushing it to GitHub automatically "deploys to production" after a few minutes.

 # Managing the site